komed3/tauron/docs/architecture.md

 Tauron is a **lightweight, modular cryptographic engine** designed around deterministic state evolution.

+The project consists of a single executable that exposes a command-line interface (CLI).
+No graphical user interface is planned.

+Internally, Tauron is built around a **processing pipeline**.
+Data is passed through a series of **independent modules** that operate on a **shared execution context**.
+Each module has a single responsibility and can transform the internal state before passing control to the next stage.

+The c**ryptographic algorithm** itself is intentionally **separated from the engine**.
+The engine provides the infrastructure, while cryptographic behavior is implemented through modules.

 Instead of transferring cryptographic state between participants, Tauron derives states independently on every participating node.

 The system separates: